FusionAuth/fusionauth-site/site/_posts/2020-06-05-private-labeling-with-fusionauth.md

 ---
 layout: blog-post
-title: Private labeling with tenants
+title: How To Use FusionAuth's Multi-Tenant Feature To Create A Private Label Offering
-description: Tenants can ease your operational burden.
+description: You can leverage multi-tenant features to easily separate users, themes, API keys and more.
+This will allow for logical separation while still allowing your customer support and operations teams to manage one FusionAuth instance.
 author: Dan Moore
 image: blogs/fusionauth-laravel/user-registration-sign-in-laravel-fusionauth.png
 category: blog